hiloki/bdash/README.md

 [![][dl-badge]][npm-pkg-link]
 [![][mit-badge]][mit]

-bdash is CSS toolkit of SIROK, Inc. It is very inspired by [primer][primer] by GitHub.
+bdash is CSS toolkit of SIROK, Inc. It is very inspired by [Primer][primer] by GitHub.
 It aims to make our development be fast and maintanable.

 ## Table of contents